pingcap/docs/tidb-cloud/serverless-driver.md

 | NULL                 | null            |
 | Others               | string          |

-### Limitations

-- Up to 10,000 rows can be fetched in a single query.
-- You can execute only one SQL at a time, multiple SQLs in one query are not supported yet.
-- Connect with [private endpoints](/tidb-cloud/set-up-private-endpoint-connections-serverless.md) is not supported yet.

 ## Pricing

 TiDB serverless driver following the [TiDB serverless pricing](https://www.pingcap.com/tidb-serverless-pricing-details) model.
 The driver itself is free but RU and storage will also be generated.

+## Limitations

+- Up to 10,000 rows can be fetched in a single query.
+- You can execute only one SQL statement at a time, multiple SQLs in one query are not supported yet.
+- Connect with [private endpoints](/tidb-cloud/set-up-private-endpoint-connections-serverless.md) is not supported yet.

 ## What's next